jtmerritt/BeSocial/README.md

 ***Large Tasks***
-- FEATURE TO add contacts to a group
+- Change UI to infinite tab interface (like photo viewing) for switcing between contacts
+- make animation for welcome screen

 - Need to have some kind of happy chime and message after making contact with a friend
 - Create a first-time startup UI
-- Change UI to infinite tab interface (like photo viewing) for switcing between contacts
 - Access gmail through official API: https://developers.google.com/gmail/android/
 - Access hangouts data: ?
 - Access facebook through official API: https://developers.facebook.com/docs/android
 - fix crash when setDisplayChartValues(true) for renderer_SMS
 - On the chart, it would be nice to display the data value.
 But changing setDisplayChartValues(true)  crashes the program.
-- Fix Default Contact Group of the Preferences menu, currently hard set
+- Make the Cancel update button work.